 In addition, if you like crowded places, then you will probably enjoy the the Davis Square South neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.3% of neighborhoods in the U.S., with 21,687 people per square mile living here.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The Davis Square South neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Davis Square South neighborhood is one of the most walkable neighborhoods in America.

-Did you know that the Davis Square South neighborhood has more Greek and Ukrainian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Davis Square South neighborhood has more Armenian and Lebanese ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.4% of this neighborhood's residents have Greek ancestry and 2.0% have Ukrainian ancestry.
+In fact, 0.7% of this neighborhood's residents have Armenian ancestry and 1.1% have Lebanese ancestry.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.